twbs/bootstrap/docs/components/navbar.md

 - `.navbar-brand` for your company, product, or project name
 - `.navbar-nav` for a full-height and lightweight navigation (including support for dropdowns)
-- `.navbar-form` for vertically centering default-sized inputs and buttons.
 - `.navbar-toggler` for use with our collapse plugin and other navigation toggling behaviors.

 Here's an example of all the sub-components included in a default, light navbar: